rushik008/B.Tech.-Computer-Science-Notes-Materials/Sem - 7/CS451 Advance Computing/Notes/Readme.md

-If Any PDF's link is working in this notes then check this drive link:
+You can find the materials linked to the Notes through this link:

 ```bash
   https://drive.google.com/drive/folders/1e9hTefaI0xQ1aY3jyhxsjRg_TVsyKL2F?usp=drive_link